blesma42/blesma42/README.md

 ## Hello and Welcome

 I'm Mathis, a biologist with some data analysis and programming skills from Germany.
-I'm happy to lern new stuff or improve my current skills, either by some online course or a private project.
+I'm happy to learn new stuff or improve my current skills, either by some online course or a private project.

 ## Analysis Tools